-On December 24, 2010, we sold 6.6 acres of land known as Three Hickory land located in Farmers Branch, Texas to Fenton Real Estate, Inc., a related party under common control, for a sales price of \$1.2 million.
-A fiveyear note receivable for \$1.2 million was given as consideration, with an interest rate of 6.0%, payable at maturity on December 24, 2015.
-We have deferred the recognition of the sale in accordance with ASC 360-20 due to our continuing involvement, the inadequate initial investment and questionable recovery of investment cost.
+On July 5, 2011, we recognized the December 23, 2010 sale of 6.6 acres of land known as Three Hickory land located in Farmers Branch, Texas, to Fenton Real Estate, Inc., a related party under common control, for a sales price of \$1.3 million.
+There was no gain or loss recorded when ownership transferred to the existing lender.